Chronology

 18 June:

-signed in Vienna by President Carter and General Secretary Brezhnev.
-(The
+SALT II agreement signed in Vienna by President Carter and General Secretary Brezhnev.
+(The agreement was not ratified by the United States).

 4 November:

-States Embassy in Tehran and 53 hostages by Islamic revolutionaries.
+Seizure of the United States Embassy in Tehran and 53 hostages by Islamic revolutionaries.

 12 December: